ahmadfajar/vue3-mdb-docs/docs/components/inputs/chipfield.md

 ---
 outline: [2, 3]
-description: A component that let users enter arbitrary items, like categories or tags into an UI to convey a small pieces of information.
+description: Chip Field is a component that let users enter arbitrary items, like categories or tags into an UI to convey a small pieces of information.
 ---

 # Chip Field